charliemaiors/charliemaiors.github.io/_posts/dns-freebsd-jail.md

 ## Jail and Server Configuration

-We want to install a local-authoritative DNS server so we do
+We want to install a local-authoritative DNS server so we have to configure the

 ## Host Configuration